-* In special circumstances if they can help replace their requested spot with someone else this cause is not applicable.
+In special circumstances if the student can help replace their requested place on a course with someone else administrative processing fee will not be applicable.

-Any withdrawal or refund request from a course must be submitted in writing using the appropriate application form that can be found on www.citatraining.edu.au and must be emailed to
+Any withdrawal or associated refund request for a course must be submitted in writing, using the appropriate application form that can be found on the website and emailed to accounts.

-Students are entitled to a refund If CITA or an associated third party fails to provide the required services within specification and which have been agreed upon.
+Students are entitled to a refund if Construction Industry Training Australia fails to provide the agreed services.

-Below outline’s when a full refund of all payments would be issued:
+Below outlines situations where if course fees have been received, a full refund of all payments will be issued: